-Town vs Village vs Hamlet on Long Island
+Town vs. Village vs. Hamlet on Long Island

-What the Differences Actually Mean
+What These Terms Actually Mean

 The Core Difference at a Glance